tsotneforester/LeafletMaps/README.md

 - Popups
 - Geojson

-if suddelny [leaflet](https://leafletjs.com/) documentray seems hard to understend, you will benefit from this project.
+if suddelny [leaflet](https://leafletjs.com/) documentray seems hard to understend, you will benefit from this project!

 <!-- # Points are handled differently than polylines and polygons.
 By default simple markers are drawn for GeoJSON Points.
 We can alter this by passing a pointToLayer function in a GeoJSON options object when creating the GeoJSON layer. -->